|

 Small unripe candy cane peppers on a plant’s branch.

 The plants are shorter than average, with ours reaching just about 2 feet tall.
-However, the plant could easily support 10-12 peppers growing at any given time, and we were able to harvest several batches in a single season.
+However, the plant could easily support 10-12 peppers growing at any given time, and we were able to harvest several batches in a single season here in zone 6b.

-Since the plants are relatively compact, a simple central stake provided enough support.
-If your plants grow lots of pods near the top, you may want to consider using a tomato cage for better support.
+Since the plants are relatively compact, a simple central stake provided enough support to avoid the plants falling over.
+If your plants grow lots of fruits near the top, you may want to consider using a tomato cage for better support.

 Candy cane peppers on plant